 Before we were able to try it however, Jelena took us into the back room of the restaurant that produces it (which also happens to be the oldest restaurant in Montenegro) and explained the whole process to us, pointing at the huge joints of ham hanging from the ceiling.
 She then drew our attention to a large wooden barrel full of freshly distilled rakija (fruit brandy), telling us that rakija is basically medicine to Balkan people, and so we’d all better have a shot of it before breakfast to ensure that we felt healthy and strong to start our day!

 After the rakija, it was time for breakfast.
 For just 2 EUR, we all got a sandwich on thick crusty bread with Njeguški pršut and goats’ cheese, as well as a drink of our choice.
 When we discovered that this applied to any drink, a couple of us decided to get bottles of beer which we could save for later – a decision which I definitely patted myself on the back for later that day!

 Lovćen National Park

-After breakfast it was time for the next leg of our journey – a drive through the ‘Sea of Rocks’ towards the Lovćen peaks.
+After breakfast it was time for the next leg of the journey on our Montenegro tour – a drive through the ‘Sea of Rocks’ towards the Lovćen peaks.
 Incredibly, right at the top of the second-highest peak is the final resting place of Montenegrin Prince-Bishop, poet and philosopher, Peter II Petrović Njegoš, which is (unsurprisingly) the highest mausoleum in the world!

 After disembarking the bus and climbing all 461 steps to the top of the peak, we first admired the huge statue of Njegoš (all 29 tonnes of which had to be carried up the mountain!) and the ceiling, which is covered with 200,000 gold pieces that come together to produce one huge 18KG mosaic.